 Red Tiger takes us back to familiar nautical territory here, retaining the best elements of the original game whilst piping aboard some great new features, improving others, and upping the design ante.

-Pirates’ Plenty Battle for Gold is played on a 5x3(4) reel set with 20(30) paylines and an RTP of 96.07%.
-This is a highly volatile slot with plenty of potential.
+This is a highly volatile slot with plenty of potentials.
 The majority of that potential comes from a superb free spins round with sticky wilds.
 You can also unlock an extra row of symbols to really take your winnings to the next level.

-Playable from €0.10 to €20 a spin, will PPBFG float your boat or leave you feeling like walking the plank?
+Playable from €0.10 to €20 a spin, will the battle for gold in this pirate-themed slot float your boat or leave you feeling like walking the plank?

 Design & Symbols

-Although the design is instantly recognisable from the original Pirates’ Plenty, there are some subtle differences as well as improvements.
+Although the design is instantly recognisable from the original, Pirates’ Plenty: Battle for Gold have some subtle differences as well as improvements.
 Once again the action takes place in the Captain’s quarters only this time the ship is very much above the water rather than underneath it!
 There’s no ghostly ship’s commander here as Captain Blackbeard is alive, well and hell-bent on some serious piracy.
 The quarters are situated at the ship’s bow with a large window looking out to sea acting as the gameboard.
 Inside, the quarters are festooned with gold coins, swords and cutlasses, cannons, treasure chests, and a couple of hanging lanterns.

 Across the top of the gameboard, beneath the game’s logo is a long treasure map where ‘X’ marks the spot.
 Behind the floating symbols lies a glorious view of the ocean shimmering beneath a beautifully colourful early evening sky.
 At the bottom of the gameboard, you can see the business ends of five hefty canons, ready for action.
 An urgent, excitable soundtrack accompanies the play.